 The second cause for lower back pain after sleeping is an old or lousy mattress.

 A standard mattress ‘lives’ for about 10-15 years.
 After that, it gets too soft and doesn’t support your back enough anymore.

-It will form some hole what gives you a lousy position lying in bed.
+It will form some hole that gives you a lousy position lying in bed.
 It puts more stress on your lower back during the night, which results in lower back pain after sleeping.

 Lower back pain after running

-Lower back pain after running is a result of pore stability of your lower back.
+Lower back pain after running is a result of the pore stability of your lower back.

 Especially during running, your back has to stabilize constantly.
 It is because every landing on your foot changes the forces on your back.
 It has to be re-stabilized.